hgroman/scrapersky-backend/Docs/Docs_6_Architecture_and_Status/WORKFLOW_STANDARDIZATION_Q&A FU4 - Python Backend - Models.md

 4. Adding additional status `Submitted` beyond the standard set

 These inconsistencies are particularly notable in the curation status enums, where the standard values (`New, Queued, Processing, Complete, Error, Skipped`) are significantly different from the legacy implementations.

 - Are these specific non-standard Enums documented as technical debt or exceptions in their respective canonical YAML files (e.g., under `known_issues`)?
 - **Follow-up Question 4.2.2:** If a new workflow _absolutely requires_ a user-selectable state that is not covered by the standard CurationStatus Enum values (e.g., an "On Hold" or "Pending Review" state that is distinct from `New` or `Queued` and does not trigger processing), what is the mandated approach?
-  - Is the standard CurationStatus Enum still used, and this additional state is managed by a _separate, new status field_ on the model (as per Q4.3)?
+  - Is the standard CurationStatus Enum still used, and this additional state is managed by a _separate, new status field_ on the model (Layer 1: Models & ENUMs) (as per Q4.3)?
   - Or, in such a rare, justified case, would a deviation to extend the _standard_ CurationStatus Enum itself be permissible (following the deviation protocol from Q11.1)?

 ---